 From there, the doc shifts to films of the 1960s and 1970s, including George A. Romero’s Night of the Living Dead, which featured a black protagonist Ben (Duane Jones), the cerebral vampire film Ganja and Hess, also starring Jones, and Blacula, a smart contrast to the Blaxploitation films of the 1970s.
 Then, the doc points out the regression that occurred in the 1980s, when black actors and actresses were killed off early, especially in slashers, or only served the narrative of the white protagonists.

 The doc ends with sufficient attention given to the 1990s and the 2000s, with the success of Candyman, Tales from the Hood, and most recently, Get Out.
 Throughout the run-time, the doc boasts impressive interviews with a number of black filmmakers and actors/actresses, including Tony Todd (Candyman), Jordan Peele (writer/director of Get Out and Us), Rusty Cundieff (director of Tales from the Hood), William Crain (director of Blacula), Rachel True (The Craft), among many others.

 Horror Noir is the first must-watch horror entry of 2019.
 It covers over 100 years of film history and underscores the various racial stereotypes that have existed during that time period.
-Yet, the film also shows where the horror genre is going and how it will continue to evolve and become more inclusive, featuring more all-black casts, black directors, and black writers.
-Horror Noir also gives much-needed attention to films that have been forgotten over the years, including Son of Ingagi, Ganja and Hess, and Blacula.
-Perhaps most importantly, Horror Noir will help to find new audiences for these films.
+Yet, the film also shows where the horror genre is going and how it will continue to evolve and become more inclusive.
+Horror Noir also gives much-needed attention to films that have been forgotten over the years, including Son of Ingagi, Ganja and Hess, and Blacula, thus creating new audiences for those films.